lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab3-node-and-kafka/readme.md

 You can start playing around a little: change the (ratio between the) productionratio interval and the consumption interval.
 Introduce a third team with one or more consumers.
 Change the number of consumers in the existing teams.
 Check on AK HQ what you have wrought.

 ## Bonus: Node Web Application
 With Node, it is fairly easy to publish a web application that allows users to enter messages into a Web User Interface and send them for publication to a Kafka Topic.
 Or even simpler: to send messages as query parameter in an HTTP GET request, for example by entering a URL in the location bar of your browser or sending a CURL request.

 We can also do something similar on the consuming end: publish a web application that makes the messages visible that have been consumed from the Kafka topic.
 To set the expectations at the right level: the response to an HTTP Request will be a JSON document with all messages received by the consumer.
-A more fancy UI is left as an exercise to the reader ;)
+A more fancy UI is left as an exercise to the reader ;-)

 ### Node Web Application for Producing Messages
 Earlier in this lab we looked at a very simple Node web application: *hello-world-web*.
 Now we combine that web application with the Kafka Producer we worked on just before.
-Look in directory node-kafka-web-client and open file *web-producer.js*.
+Look in directory *node-kafka-web-client* and open file *web-producer.js*.

 This Node application starts an HTTP Server to handle GET requests.
 It uses a query parameter called *message* for the content of the message to publish to the Kafka Topic.
 A module referenced as *./produce* is *required* into the *web-producer.js*.
 This is interpreted by the Node runtime as: find a local file *produce.js*, load it and make available as public objects anything in *module.exports*.
-The file *produce.js* is largely the same as before, only this time it does not automatically start generating and publishing messages and it has a function called *produceMessage* that produces one message to the KAFKA_TOPIC.
+The file *produce.js* is largely the same as before, only this time it does not automatically start generating and publishing messages and it has a function called *produceMessage* that produces one message to the `topic`.
 This function is exported in *module.exports* and as such available in *web-producer.js*.
-Note: *producer.js* imports *config.js* - the file with the KAFKA Broker endpoints.

 Before you can run the application, you need to bring in the dependencies.
-From the command line in the directory that contains file *package.json* run:
+To quickly open a terminal window in the right directory, open the content menu for the *web-producer.js* file and choose option *Open in Integrated Terminal*.
+A terminal window opens and navigates to the correct directory.

+In this terminal window, now run:
 ```
 npm install
 ```